mwentzWW/PetroAlchemy/docs/alpha_tutorial.rst

 special name for the curve linked to the phase you have selected.
 It will save the curve with the default name if you do not provide one.
 Select *Create/Update Decline Curve* to save the curve model based on the parameters and show it on the plot.
+Once a curve exists you have four options represented as buttons:

+#. **Create/Update Decline Curve:** if a curve already exists and is selected in the **Enter/Select Curve Name** box, this button will update the curve parameters and plot it to the graph
+#. **Remove Decline Curves:** removes the decline curves from the plot, but **does not** delete them.
+This button is to clear the plot if too many curves are plotted.
+#. **Plot Selected Curve:** this will add the selected curve in the **Enter/Select Curve Name** box to the plot.
-Once a curve is created you can select it from the *Enter/Select Curve Name* dropdown to either remove it from the plot (but not delete it), plot it to the screen if not already shown, or delete the curve from the application.
-If you want to modify a curve you have already made instead of making a new curve every time you change the parameters, then select the curve name from the dropdown box, modify any parameters, and select *Create/Update Decline Curve* again to update the named curve.
+#. **Delete Selected Curve:** this will **delete** the selected curve in the **Enter/Select Curve Name** box from the application.

+If you want to modify a curve you have already made instead of making a new curve every time you change the parameters, then select the curve name from the dropdown box, modify any parameters, and select *Create/Update Decline
+Curve* again to update the named curve.

 .. image:: img/forecast_plot_example.png